chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

 #todo/Low/Research
 - [ ] Talk about centralized systems in comparison to decentralized systems which is mostly covered here need to research more about centralized systems
+- [ ] Also add stuff around security, testing, maintainability, and user experience to cover the rest of the core concepts of system design.